javierkasilag/WDProjLithiumFranciscoKasilag/readme.md

 #### P3 (Factions):
 A description of each of the major and minor geopolitical factions of TWR, again as of the in-game start date, detailing everything from member nations to socioeconomic issues confronting the factions.
 #### P4 (Cities):
 A description of some major and minor cities per bloc or important country.
-Will include appropriate images of the cities as they were in real life or alternate versions thereof, with corresponding fictional information.
+Includes appropriate images of the cities as they were in real life or alternate versions thereof, with corresponding fictional information.
 #### P5 (Tech):
 An overview of some of the major technological advancements relevant to this timeline.
 #### P6 (Sources):
 A list of all the sources and media used for the project.
-#### P7 (Comments):
+#### P7 (Comment Board):
+A page where comments will be displayed, visible for both us the site developers and others who browse through our website.
+#### P8 (Comment Input):
+An interface for inputting and posting comments (suggestions for the website, such as content/lore to add or additions to the site's design).
+Will use HTML forms to store comment information, both comments in-themselves and the tags to label them under (e.g. Lore, Design, Site Errors, etc.).
+#### P9 (Comment Stats):
+An analytical page for showing the statistics of users, such as number of comments sent overall, number of comments sent per suggestion tage

 ******

 ### Wireframes:
-#### Home:

 #### Home:
 <img width="1920" height="1080" alt="Home" src="https://github.com/user-attachments/assets/7400bb7f-fb0e-4f66-8cc5-b67902e05812" />